-Processing of common-mode (CM) voltage levels is achieved by placing the AD8175 in either of its two operation modes.
-In the first operation mode (CMENC low), the input CM of each RGB differential pair (possibly present either in the form of sync-on CM signaling or noise) is removed through the switch, and the output CM is set to a global reference voltage via the VOCM CMENCOFF analog input.
-Therefore, the AD8175 can behave as a differential-in, differential-out switch.
+Processing of CM voltage levels is achieved by placing the AD8178 in either of its two operation modes.
+In the first operation mode (CMENC low), the input CM of each RGB differential pair (possibly present in the form of either sync-on CM signaling or noise) is removed through the switch, and the output CM is set to a global reference voltage via the VOCM_CMENCOFF analog input.
+In this mode, the AD8178 behaves as a traditional differential-in, differential-out switch.
 If sync-on CM signaling is present at the differential RGB inputs, then the H and V outputs represent decoded syncs.
-In the second operation mode, input sync-on CM signaling is propagated through the switch.
-Note that in this mode, as in the previous one, the overall input CM is blocked through the switch.
+In the second operation mode (CMENC high), input sync-on CM signaling is propagated through the switch with unity gain.
 In this mode, the overall output CM is set to a global reference voltage via the VOCM_CMENCON analog input.
+Note that in both operation modes, the overall input CM is blocked through the switch.

-In either operation mode, input pin VBLK defines the black level of the positive output phase.
-The combination of VBLK and VOCM_CMENCOFF allows the user to position the positive and negative output phases anywhere in the allowable output voltage range.
+Input Pin VBLK defines the black level of the positive output phase.
+The combination of VBLK and VOCM_CMENCOFF allows the user to position the positive and negative output phases anywhere in the allowable output voltage range, thus maximizing output headroom usage.

-The switch is organized into nine 16:1 RBG multiplexers, with each being responsible for connecting an RGB input channel to its respective RGB output channel.
+The switch is organized into five 16:1 RBG multiplexers, with each being responsible for connecting an RGB input channel to its respective RGB output channel.
 Decoding logic selects a single input (or none) in each multiplexer and connects it to its respective output.
-Feedback around each multiplexer realizes a closed-loop differential-in, differential-out gain of +2.
-A second loop realizes a closed-loop common-mode-in gain of +1.
+Feedback around each multiplexer realizes a closed-loop differential-in, differential-out gain of +2 in the core.

-Each differential RGB input channel is buffered by a differential receiver, which is capable of accepting input CM voltages extending all the way to either supply rail.
-In addition to passing differential information, each receiver processes and routes input CM voltages.
-Excess closed-loop receiver bandwidth reduces the receiver's effect on the overall device bandwidth.
+Each differential RGB input channel is buffered by a differential receiver that is capable of accepting input CM voltages extending all the way to either supply rail.
+Excess closed-loop receiver bandwidth reduces the effect of the receiver on the overall device bandwidth.
+Feedback around each differential receiver realizes a gain of +2 yielding an overall differential-in, differential-out crosspoint gain of +4.
+A separate loop realizes a closed-loop common-mode gain of +1.

-The output stage is designed for fast slew rate and settling time while driving a series-terminated CAT5 cable.
+The output stage is designed for fast slew rate and settling time, while driving a series-terminated Cat-5 cable.
 Unlike competing multiplexer designs, the small signal bandwidth closely approaches the large signal bandwidth.

-The outputs of the AD8175 can be disabled to minimize onchip power dissipation.
-When disabled, there is a feedback network of approximately 2.7 k Ω between the differential outputs.
+The outputs of the AD8178 can be disabled to minimize on-chip power dissipation.
+When disabled, there is only a commonmode feedback network of 2.7 k Ω between the differential outputs.
 This high impedance allows multiple ICs to be bussed together without additional buffering.
-Care must be taken to reduce output capacitance, which can result in overshoot and frequency-domain peaking.
+Care must be taken to reduce output capacitance, which can result in overshoot and frequencydomain peaking.
 A series of internal amplifiers drive internal nodes such that wideband high impedance is presented at the disabled output, even while the output bus experiences fast signal swings.
-When the outputs are disabled and driven externally, the voltage applied to them should not exceed the valid output swing range for the AD8175 in order to keep these internal amplifiers in their linear range of operation.
-Applying excessive differential voltages to the disabled outputs can cause damage to the AD8175 and should be avoided (see the Absolute Maximum Ratings section of this data sheet for guidelines).
+When the outputs are disabled and driven externally, the voltage applied to them should not exceed the valid output swing range for the AD8178 to keep these internal amplifiers in their linear range of operation.
+Applying excessive differential voltages to the disabled outputs can cause damage to the AD8178 and should be avoided (see the Absolute Maximum Ratings section for guidelines).